dartmouth-cs52/dartmouth-cs52.github.io/lectures/02_html/index_slides.md

 * comment when:
   * "borrowing code", code needs clarification, caveats, or todos
   * basically when the code has poor legibility
-* no comment when: paraphrasing what your code does
+* no comment when: code is self-explanatory, things are named well

 .medium[![](img/fb_comments.png)]

 ???

-* method header should make sense in its naming - you don't need to say readFromDisk // reads from disk
+* method header should make sense in its naming
+* you don't need to say readFromDisk // reads from disk
+* please name variables and functions well - if you end up changing what a variable is - rename it!
+* i've seen code like `string kittenname; //actually string id of user object`